About Fed Circuit Blog

 About the Editors

-Fed Circuit Blog is a project of Professors David O. Taylor and W. Keith Robinson as well as the Tsai Center for Law, Science and Innovation at SMU Dedman School of Law.
+Fed Circuit Blog is a project of Professor David O. Taylor and the Tsai Center for Law, Science and Innovation at SMU Dedman School of Law.

-Prof. Taylor is Robert G. Storey Distinguished Faculty Fellow, Co-Director of the Tsai Center for Law, Science and Innovation, and Associate Professor of Law at SMU Dedman School of Law.
-He is a member of Federal Circuit’s Advisory Council, and he clerked for the Federal Circuit’s current Chief Judge, the Honorable Sharon Prost.
+Prof. Taylor is Robert G. Storey Distinguished Faculty Fellow, Director of the Tsai Center for Law, Science and Innovation, and Professor of Law at SMU Dedman School of Law.
+He has served as a member of Federal Circuit’s Advisory Council, and he clerked for the Federal Circuit’s former Chief Judge, the Honorable Sharon Prost.
 He has served on the Amicus Committee of the American Intellectual Property Law Association (AIPLA), along with its Patentable Subject Matter Task Force, Legislation Committee, and Arthrex Task Force.
 His scholarship focuses on patent law, patent policy, patent litigation, and civil procedure.
 He practiced law at Baker Botts LLP in Dallas.

-Prof. Robinson is Altshuler Distinguished Teaching Professor, Co-Director of the Tsai Center for Law, Science and Innovation, and Associate Professor of Law at SMU Dedman School of Law.
+Prof. Robinson, formerly Altshuler Distinguished Teaching Professor, Co-Director of the Tsai Center for Law, Science and Innovation, and Associate Professor of Law at SMU Dedman School of Law, helped found Fed Circuit Blog.
+Prof. Robinson now serves as Professor of Law at Wake Forest University School of Law.
 He teaches and writes in the areas of property, intellectual property, patent law, and technology law.
 He practiced law at Foley and Lardner LLP as a member of its electronics practice group in Washington D.C.